Friday, March 27, 2015

 If you think Big Band music is boring, I have some recommendations

-All of these are available on iTunes:
+All of these are available online:

 Harry James (1945 live at Culver City) - June Is Busting Out All Over